 After a successful calibration (response = ACK), a Save Registers to Flash command can then be issued to save the calibration constants calculated by the device.
+Issuing the command in DC mode generates a NAK response.

 The following register is set when the Auto-Calibrate Frequency command is issued: